frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

 ---

-## Looks a bit weird?

-??? question "Click here after you try it"
+??? question "Looks a bit weird?
+Click here after trying it."

     If you followed the instructions and used a single extrude, all four rectangles probably merged into one big block.
     In real life, you don't want parts fused together like this unless you meant to.